staminna/keyprog-react-frontend/src/components/examples/ContentEditingGuide.md

 ## Best Practices

 ### 1. Use Appropriate Components
-- `InlineText` for short text fields
-- `InlineRichText` for formatted content
+- `InlineRichText` for all text fields (both simple and formatted content)
 - `InlineImage` for image uploads
 - `InlineSelect` for predefined options